omaralbeik/frontend-nanodegree-arcade-game/README.md

 instructions on how to play
 ============================

+- download the entire project, unzip the file if zipped
+- run index.html file in browser

 - use arrow keys in keyboard to move the player
 - collect the stars
 - don't jump into the water